Some of us love it, some of us hate it. In this article, we asked several women to reflect on their work-from-home experiences.

 Everyone’s work-from-home experience is different, and it goes beyond just having flexible hours or a more rigid and straightforward schedule.
 Maybe you’ve had your family accidentally walk in on your conference call.
 Perhaps you have difficulty tearing yourself away from work instead of clocking out promptly.

 Working from home is often a double-edged sword, especially for women.
 For some mothers, few other things hold a candle to their young child’s affectionate demands for attention.
 For others, the sheer nature of their job means having to adapt to vastly different styles of working.
-I asked several women to share their work-from-home experiences in the last two months.
-These are the lessons I’ve learnt from their reflections.
+We asked several women to share their work-from-home experiences in the last two months.
+Here are the lessons we’ve learnt from their reflections.
 With these first-hand accounts, we can work towards better coping with long-term work-from-home stints.

 Note: Due to the sensitive nature of these women’s jobs, their identities have been kept anonymous.